RyzhAlexWork/42-libft/README.md

 You may compile libft.a by running make.

 Documentation
 They should behave more or less the same as their standard C library counterparts.
-However, I have started documenting all of my libft for good measure.
-Some functions lack documentation, but they should be pretty straightforward to understand just by reading the code.

-#include "libft.h"